Builditluc/wiki-tui/docs/contributing/develop-code.md

     $ git checkout -b add-feature
     ```

     You can also use `add-{FEATURE-NAME}` for the branch name or something entirely different.
-Its up to you but it would be nice if the branch has a descriptive name of what it changes
+It's up to you but it would be nice if the branch has a descriptive name of what it changes

 === "Bug Fix"